- Search The Registry

 - Teacher’s Forum

 - My Account

 This was a colonial federation that consisted of three southern African territories.
-The self-governing British colony of Southern Rhodesia and the British protectorates of Northern Rhodesia and Nyasaland for ten years.
+For ten years, the self-governing British colony of Southern Rhodesia and the British protectorates of Northern Rhodesia and Nyasaland.
 The Federation was established with a Governor-General as the British Queen's representative at the center.
 An interesting and novel feature was the African Affairs Board, set up to safeguard the interests of Africans and endowed with statutory powers for that purpose, particularly regarding discriminatory legislation.

-With most of the world moving away from colonialism during the late 1950s and early 1960s, the United Kingdom was subjected to pressure to de-colonize from both the United Nations and the Organization of African Unity (OAU).
+With most of the world moving away from colonialism during the late 1950s and early 1960s, the United Kingdom was pressured to de-colonize from both the United Nations and the Organization of African Unity (OAU).
 These groups supported the aspirations of the black African nationalists and accepted their claims to speak on behalf of the people.
 The federation officially ended on December 31, 1963.
-In 1964, shortly after the dissolution, Northern Rhodesia and Nyasaland became independent under the names Zambia and Malawi, respectively.
+In 1964, shortly after the dissolution, Northern Rhodesia and Nyasaland became independent under Zambia and Malawi, respectively.
 In November 1965, Southern Rhodesia unilaterally declared independence from the United Kingdom as the state of Rhodesia/Zimbabwe.